Natures Secrets

 * Nettle Pesto: Blanch leaves, blend with nuts/ seeds, olive oil, and cheese (optional)

-*I n place of greens: Use in omelettes, stir-fries, curries, lasagna, or quiche.
+*In place of greens: Use in omelettes, stir-fries, curries, lasagna, or quiche.

 * Smoothies: Use a small amount of blanched nettle or powder for a mineral-rich green boost.

-Always consult your health-care professional if you have specific health conditions, but traditionally, Nettles are used for:
+4) Medicinal Properties: Always consult your health-care professional if you have specific health conditions, but traditionally used for:

 * Nettle Tea or Capsules: